Dear Aunt Tracy: The Great End Time Debate Clarified for Busy Homemakers and Teens

 2. Dispensational Premillennialism

 Now brace yourself, Aunt Tracy, because things are about to get more complicated!
 That’s because in the 1850’s a brother by the name of John Nelson Darby developed a new “dispensational” form of premillennialism.
-Through the influence of his denomination (i.e., the Plymouth Brethren) and their many prophetic conferences, this view became extremely popular among many smaller Protestant churches and denominations that remained loyal to an inspired Bible.
-Famous dispensational premillennarians of our time include John Hagee, David Jeremiah, Tim La Haye, Hal Lindsey, John MacArthur, Chuck Smith, Charles Stanley, Charles Swindoll, and John Walvoord.
+His view became extremely popular among many smaller Protestant churches and denominations in England and America; churches that, in a time widespread apostasy, desired to remain loyal to an inspired and inerrant Bible.
+Famous dispensational premillennarians of our day include John Hagee, David Jeremiah, Tim La Haye, Hal Lindsey, John MacArthur, Chuck Smith, Charles Stanley, Charles Swindoll, and John Walvoord.

 Like it’s birth mother (OCHP), Dispensationalism interprets OT Kingdom prophecies quite literally, and therefore shows a similar interest in the future of ethnic Israel.
-However, this system goes even further, teaching that God actually has two different plans for two different people groups: an earthly plan for ethnic Israel and a heavenly plan for his (largely Gentile) Church.
-Some dispensationalists even teach that this distinction will continue throughout all eternity!2
+However, this system goes even further than OCHP, teaching that God actually has two different plans for two different people groups: an earthly plan for ethnic Israel, and a heavenly plan for his (largely Gentile) Church.
+Some dispensationalists even teach that this distinction will continue throughout all eternity.3

-The dispensational view of Salvation History controls its (popular) understanding of the Consummation.
-In essence, dispensationalists teach that the glorified Christ will return to the earth three times: once at “the secret Rapture” (when he removes his heavenly people, the Church, to their home above, and resumes his dealings with his earthly people, Israel); again at the end of a literal seven year tribulation (when he returns in visible glory to judge the living nations, and to welcome those who believed in him during the tribulation into his millennial kingdom); and the again at the end of the Millennium (when he raises the unbelieving dead, administers the Last Judgment, and creates the new heavens and the new earth).
+This belief controls dispensational teaching about the Consummation.
+In essence, dispensationalists affirm that the glorified Christ will return to the earth three times: once at “the secret Rapture” (when he removes his heavenly people, the Church, to their home above, and then resumes his dealings with his earthly people, Israel); again at the end of a literal seven year tribulation (when he returns in visible glory to judge the living nations, and to welcome those who believed in him during the tribulation into his millennial kingdom); and yet again at the end of the Millennium (when he raises the unbelieving dead, administers the Last Judgment, and creates the new heavens and the new earth).
 Thus, according to Dispensationalism the Consummation involves three separate comings of Christ, three separate resurrections, and three separate judgments.
 (For a diagram of dispensational eschatology, click here).
-If, then, God intended the Consummation (i.e., our Blessed Hope) to be clear, simple, and sheep-friendly, we may be excused for wondering if our dispensational brethren are picturing it for us well.
+If, then, God intended the Consummation to be clear, simple, and sheep-friendly, we may be excused for wondering if our dispensational brethren are getting it right.

 A Brief Time Out